rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Implementing this RFC at the current moment could degenerate diagnostics as the `assert` call in `encode_utf8_raw` relies on formatters that are non-const.
+Implementing this RFC at the current moment could degenerate diagnostics as the `assert` call in the `encode_utf8_raw` function relies on formatters that are non-const.

 The reference implementation resolves this by instead using a generic message, although this may not be desired: